 Poole & Portland Cruising Guide

 The dramatic coastline stretching from Poole Harbour to Portland is a popular destination for cruising yachts and powerboats all year round.
-Located on the South Coast of England, overlooking the majestic Needles of the Isle of Wight, there are many beautiful bays to be discovered here and it is a good base for trips west to Devon or cross channel passages to France and the Channel Islands.
+Located on the South Coast, there are many beautiful bays to discover and it’s a great base for trips heading west to Devon or cross-channel passages to France and the Channel Islands.

 Discover Poole Harbour

-Located in the centre of Poole Harbour, Brownsea is the largest of the harbour’s five islands.
+Positioned in the centre of Poole Harbour, Brownsea is the largest of the harbour’s five islands.
 A National Trust nature reserve, this spectacular island offers a unique haven for wildlife and is even home to the rare red squirrel.
-The main anchorage point can be found off Pottery Pier to the west of the island.
-For shallow draft vessels, quieter anchorages can be found to the south at Blood Alley Lake and Whiteground Lake.
-From here, take a dinghy to explore more remote harbour inlets or take a walk around the island via the National Trust’s forest trails.Shipstal Point

 River Frome to Wareham